 George Mason University supports faculty innovation and collaboration.
 One outcome of increased collaboration is an increased need for review of outside interactions.
-Mason conducts these reviews following policies 4001 and 4010 and the use of a conflict of interest (COI) committee.
+Mason conducts these reviews following policy 4001 and the use of a conflict of interest (COI) committee.
 This site provides faculty resources related to disclosure and review of outside interactions.

 In fulfilling George Mason University’s commitment to its research, education, and service missions, Mason regularly encourages its faculty to engage in relationships with external organizations and communities.
 These entities may include small businesses, industry, non-profits, government, etc. Many aspects of these interactions are seen as pivotal in creating, promoting, and supporting the research, educational, and service missions of the university.
 However, these relationships with external organizations must be legal and ethical and cannot create conflicts of interest that could result in violation of federal regulations or of Virginia law.
 Under Virginia law actions can include both criminal penalties and civil sanctions.